Carolina turns focus to season opener versus Gardner-Webb on Aug. 29

 Photos of the Oct.
 28 volleyball match between South Carolina and Texas A&M

-The 11th head coach in Gamecock Volleyball history, Scott Swanson looks to continue building the South Carolina program into a national contender entering his third season in Columbia.
+The 11th head coach in Gamecock Volleyball history, Scott Swanson looks to continue building the South Carolina program into a national contender entering his fourth season in Columbia.

 Swanson guided the Gamecocks to an 18-14 record last season, the program's second winning season in the last decade.
 South Carolina got off to a program-best 13-0 start and improved its hitting percentage for a second straight season, ranking second in the SEC with a percentage of .255, an improvement of 29 points from the previous year.
 Outside hitter Juliette Thévenin garnered second-team All-SEC honors after she ranked second in SEC play with 4.40 kills per set and 4.81 points per set, becoming the first Gamecock since 2008 to receive an All-SEC award.